Digger-McAdams/WordPress-Install-RunBook/wordpress-install-runbook.md

+# WordPress Install Runbook - How to install WordPress on a Ubuntu Server

+>This install assumes you understand how to SSH into a server.

-## Step 1  - Install mysql 5.7
+## Step 1 - Install Apache 2

 1. First things first, we're going to ensure our current directory is the topmost:

 ``cd /``

-2. Ensure we're our list of software is up to date:
+2. Next we're going to ensure our list of software is up to date:

 ``sudo apt-get update``

+3. Time to install Apache2:

+``sudo apt-get install apache2``

+4. Now that's it's installed let's switch 'er on:

+``sudo systemctl start apache2``
+``sudo systemctl enable apache2``

+## Step 2  - Install mysql 5.7

-3. Once that's done, we're going to install mysql:
+1. Only one real step here - we're going to install mysql:

 ``sudo apt-get install mysql-server``